JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML TerminologyBundleAxiom

-An OML TerminologyBundleAxiom is a TerminologyAxiom that asserts a logical statement in the context of a Bundle.
+An OML TerminologyBundleAxiom is a TerminologyAxiom that asserts a logical statement in an OML Bundle.

 {APIs: **Normalized**, **Functional**}